damalialutfiani/Quizz-on-codecademy/Learn SQL-Lesson4 Multiple Tables.md

 Lesson 4 - **Multiple Tables**

 1. What is the best definition of a primary key?

--	A primary record in a database that serves as a template for all other records.
+     a.
+A primary record in a database that serves as a template for all other records.

--	A NULL value.
+     b.
+A NULL value.

--	**A unique identifier for each row or record in a given table.**
+     c.  **A unique identifier for each row or record in a given table.**

--	A foreign key with distinct attributes.
+     d.
+A foreign key with distinct attributes.

 2.	*UNION* allows us to stack one dataset on top of another.

--	**True**
+    a.  **True**

--	False
+    b.
+False

 3. What is the best definition of a foreign key?

--	A primary key that is not present when a table is created but is later added.
+    a.
+A primary key that is not present when a table is created but is later added.

--	A unique identifier for each row or record in a given table.
+    b.
+A unique identifier for each row or record in a given table.

--	A NULL value.
+    c.
+A NULL value.

--	**A column that contains the primary key of another table in the database.**
+    d.  **A column that contains the primary key of another table in the database.**

 4. Which keyword would you use to alias recipes.name and chefs.name in the following query?

->	SELECT recipes.name __ ‘Recipe’ ,
+    	SELECT recipes.name __ ‘Recipe’ ,

->		Chefs.name __ ‘Chef’
+      	Chefs.name __ ‘Chef’

->	FROM recipes
+    	FROM recipes

->	JOIN chefs
+    	JOIN chefs

->		ON recipes.chef_id = chefs.id;
+    	ON recipes.chef_id = chefs.id;

--	**AS**
+    a.	**AS**

--	ALIAS
+    b.
+ALIAS

--	WITH
+    c.
+WITH

--	ON
+    d.
+ON

 5. You have two tables authors and books.
 Each book belongs to an author and references that author through a foreign key.
 If the primary key of the authors table is id, what would be the most sensical name for a foreign key in the books table that references the id column in authors?
 -	**author_id**
 -	id